Introduction to Supply Chain Planning

 As part of supply planning, planning time horizons are crucial to ensuring processes are either evaluated or have come to an end.
 A time horizon is a set period of time that organizations will use to look to the future when preparing a strategic plan.
 The average is around one year.

 Sales and operations planning (S&OP) is a key process used to manage all key functions of the organisation that relate to the supply chain.
 This process will include sales plans, production plans, inventory plans right through to product development plans.

 A well implemented S&OP process will help to manage the supply and demand for products and resources so the sales targets are met effectively and profitably.

 Creating a balanced supply plan

-A balanced supply plan will involve looking at the demand and how much the organisation can supply to its customer, and then match this up with the demand plan.
+A balanced supply plan will involve looking at the demand and how much the organization can supply to its customer, and then match this up with the demand plan.
 If these figures match the next step can be planned.

 Delivering customer value with S&OP